wellcomecollection/docs/rfcs/052-concepts-pipeline/README.md

 - from that, build the concepts store knowledge graph
   - At this point, there are no relations in the graph, this is future work
 - from that, populate the concepts index to be used by the Concepts API

+### Update to the Catalogue Pipeline

+A new stage will be added, at a point after the Merger.
+This new stage will

+* Find Concepts mentioned in the Work
+* request Concept records for any of them from the Concepts API
+* Replace the data in the Concept objects in the Work with the data from the Concepts API

 ## Skeleton Delivery Plan